-Prior to joining the Air Force staff, Cole spent seven years at Arizona State University, where he served as the women's cross country/distance coach from 2011-14 and the men's and women's assistant cross country/distance coach from 2007-11.
+Prior to joining the staff at the Air Force Academy, Cole spent seven years at Arizona State University, where he served as the women's cross country/distance coach from 2011-2014 and as the men's and women's assistant cross country/distance coach from 2007-2011.

-While an assistant at Arizona State, Cole founded the Sun Elite Track Club, a post-collegiate group that recorded eight Team USA qualifying performances, including podium finishes by Allie Kieffer at the 2011 U.S. National Indoor Championships (third in the 3000-meter run) and at the 2011 U.S. Cross Country Championships (10th).
+While an assistant at Arizona State, Cole founded the Sun Elite Track Club, a post-collegiate group that recorded eight Team USA qualifying performances, including podium finishes at the 2011 U.S. National Indoor Championships (third in the 3000-meter run) and at the 2011 U.S. Cross Country Championships (10th).

 Cole began his coaching career in 2006 at Northwood University in Midland, Michigan.
 In his one year with the Timberwolves, the distance group broke 13 school records and Cole helped a pair of runners qualify for the NCAA Division II National Championships, including the school's first men's cross country qualifier and the first women's track and field distance finalist.